maxkagamine/wsl-tools/README.md

       --rm
           Hide all dialogs and let the shell permanently delete anything it can't recycle.
 Directories will produce an error unless --recursive.
-          Files in the WSL filesystem will be deleted Linux-side.
+          Files in the WSL filesystem will be deleted Linux-side (unless using the Linux trash).

-          Warning: this may result in files that could have been recycled beingnuked instead; see comment in `recycle_bin.rs` for details.
+          Warning: this may result in files that could have been recycled being nuked instead; see comment in `recycle_bin.rs` for details.
   -r, --recursive
           Allow recycling and deleting directories when --rm is used.
 No effect without --rm (the shell will display a dialog instead).
   -v, --verbose
           Show recycle progress in the terminal.
+      --use-linux-trash
+          Use the Freedesktop.org trash can when recycling files in the WSL filesystem.
+      --no-use-linux-trash
+          Delete files in the WSL filesystem permanently (with a dialog if not --rm).
   -h, --help
           Print help
   -V, --version
           Print version
 ```

 ## open